John Kirchenbauer

 Biography:

-In Tom’s lab at the University of Maryland, I spent the first part of my PhD working on techniques discern whether the thing you’re currently reading or looking at was created by a human or generated by an AI system, because all of a sudden, that has become a real challenge.
-Generally, my research has explored various aspects of deep learning for discrete data like natural language and graphs.
+In Tom Goldstein’s lab at the University of Maryland, I spent the first part of my PhD working on techniques to discern whether the thing you’re currently reading or looking at was created by a human or generated by an AI system.
+With the release of ChatGPT in 2022, all of a sudden, that became a very practical challenge.

 Before starting my PhD at UMD, I worked at the Software Engineering Institute at Carnegie Mellon University as a research engineer (FFRDC).
 I completed my MS and BS in Computer Science at Washington University in St. Louis in 2020 and I received a diploma in Violin from Oberlin College and Conservatory of Music in 2017.
+When I’m not doing research, I like being in the mountains, and listening to Mahler.